Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

-\item[--] $q_1$ is accumulated by $\Ga^u_{q_0}$ along the quadrant $Q_1$. \end{itemize} Moreover, it follows that either \begin{itemize} \item[--] $c_1$ is a critical boundary point that belongs to the local stable manifold of $q_1$ (a boundary saddle period point) and infinite forward iterates of $y_0$ accumulate on $c_1$ (let us call this case type 1) or
+\item[--] $q_1$ is accumulated by $\Ga^u(q_0)$ along the quadrant $Q_1$. \end{itemize} Moreover, it follows that either \begin{itemize} \item[--] $c_1$ is a critical boundary point that belongs to the local stable manifold of $q_1$ (a boundary saddle period point) and infinite forward iterates of $y_0$ accumulate on $c_1$, let us call this case type 1, or

-\item[--] $q_1$ is a saddle periodic point and there is a forward iterate of $y_0$ equal to $c_1$ (let us call this case type 2). \end{itemize}
+\item[--] $q_1$ is a saddle periodic point (that could be a boundary saddle periodic point) and there is a forward iterate of $y_0$ equal to $c_1$ (that could be a boundary critical point), let us call this case type 2. \end{itemize}

+Informally, type 1 is the favorable case: the construction has reached a boundary critical point $c_1$ that belongs in the stable manifold of the boundary saddle $q_1$, and the chain can close there.
+Type 2 is the inconclusive case: the forward orbit of $y_0$ has only passed through a saddle $q_1$ without yet landing on a boundary critical point, so the construction must be continued from $q_1$.

-We can repeat the same argument, and now we have a chain of periodic points and quadrants $(q_n, Q_n)$ that satisfy the previous options.
-If there are finitely many consecutive one in that chain that are of type 2 followed by a saddle of type 1, using corollary \ref{jumping}, one can remove those consecutive points of type 2 and the next one in the chain is a critical boundary saddle point (type 1).
-If there are infinitely many consecutive ones in that chain that are of type 2 and such that their orbits are uniformly bounded away from the critical set, by the definition of $*-$sequence it follows that they have to repeat and they formed a touching cycle proving proposition \ref{prop:*-touching}.
-If there are infinitely many consecutive ones in that chain that are of type 2 and such that their orbits accumulate on a critical point, given that the periodic points in the chain are accumulated by the orbits of the sequences $(p_n)$, it follows that their orbits also accumulate on that critical point and therefore it is a boundary critical point and, again, using Corollary \ref{jumping} one can replace the consecutive chain of periodic points of type 2 by a critical boundary point (type 1).
+We repeat the argument from $q_1$, producing a chain of periodic points and quadrants $(q_n,Q_n)$ each of type 1 or type 2; the goal is to show that the chain either closes into a touching cycle directly or, after removing the inconclusive consecutive type 2 via corollary \ref{jumping}, one gets a critical cycle of boundary critical points.
+More precisely, if there are finitely many consecutive ones in that chain that are of type 2 followed by a saddle of type 1, using corollary \ref{jumping}, one can remove those consecutive points of type 2 and the next one in the chain is a critical boundary saddle point (type 1).
+If there are infinitely many consecutive ones in that chain that are of type 2 and such that their orbits are uniformly bounded away from the critical set, by the definition of $*-$sequence it follows that they have to repeat and they form a touching cycle proving proposition \ref{prop:*-touching}.
+If there are infinitely many consecutive ones in that chain that are of type 2 and such that their orbits accumulate on a critical point, given that the periodic points in the chain are accumulated by the orbits of the sequence $(p_n)$, it follows that their orbits also accumulate on that critical point and therefore it is a boundary critical point and, again, using corollary \ref{jumping} one can replace the consecutive chain of periodic points of type 2 by a critical boundary point (type 1).